wp-plugins/row-seats/readme.txt

 == Changelog ==

+= 2.4 =
+* updated jquery.blockUI.js to work with new jquery 1.10.1
+* updated row-seats-functions.php to work with new jquery 1.10.1
+* ready for wp 3.6 new jquery 1.10.1

 = 2.2 =
 * Fixed small bug with month calendar.
 Shows now appear correctly in the Month Calender section.
 You can view each event created properly (time wise) as month/week/day view respectively